Diagnosis

 Tests and procedures used to diagnose glioblastoma include:

 • Imaging tests.
 Imaging tests can help find the location and size of a glioblastoma.
-MRI is the imaging test used most often.
-Sometimes you have an injection of dye in a vein before your MRI.
+A brain MRI is the imaging test used most often to diagnose glioblastoma.
+Sometimes, you have an IV injection of contrast material before your MRI.
 This helps create better pictures.
-Other imaging tests may include CT and positron emission tomography, which also is called a PET scan.
+Other imaging tests may include brain CT and positron emission tomography, which also is called a PET scan.

-• Removing a sample of tissue for testing.
+• Biopsy.
 A biopsy is a procedure to remove a sample of tissue for testing.
 It can be done with a needle before surgery or during surgery to remove the glioblastoma.
 The sample is sent to a lab for testing.
-Tests can tell whether the cells are cancerous and if they're glioblastoma cells.
+Tests can tell whether the cells are cancerous and whether they're glioblastoma cells.

 Treatment

-Glioblastoma treatment may begin with surgery.
+There are several kinds of cancer therapy that may be used to treat glioblastoma.
+Glioblastoma treatment may begin with surgery if the tumor can be safely accessed.
 But surgery isn't always an option.
-For example, if the glioblastoma grows deeper into the brain, it might be too risky to remove all of the cancer.
+For example, if the glioblastoma grows deeper into the brain, it might be too risky to remove much of the cancer.
+If that happens, only a biopsy may be considered.
 Other treatments, such as radiation therapy and chemotherapy, might be recommended as the first treatment.

-Which treatments are best for you will depend on your particular situation.
+The treatments that are right for you depend on your particular situation.
 Your healthcare team considers the size of the glioblastoma and where it's located in the brain.
 Your treatment plan also depends on your health and your preferences.

 Glioblastoma treatment options include: